Patient Portal Development Guide for Clinics & Hospitals (2025)

 Doctor’s notes and instructions

-Unlike isolated data features, Health Records integrate multiple health data sources using advanced healthcare technology to create a full clinical profile, promoting transparency, patient engagement, and improving care quality while reducing errors.
+Unlike isolated data features, Health Records bring together data from multiple health sources.
+They use advanced healthcare technology to build a complete clinical profile.
+This promotes transparency, increases patient engagement, improves care quality, and helps reduce medical errors.

 2. Prescription Management